 The RIG 800LX only have about 33ms of delay which is barely noticeable and is more than suitable for gaming and watching movies.

 The Plantronics RIG 800HS / 800LX is a good gaming headset with a great but flawed sound quality.
 They're lightweight compared to other gaming headsets, and their modular design makes them decently durable although they look a bit cheap for their price range.
 They have a well-balanced sound that caters to both critical listening and gaming, but unfortunately, they distort a lot in the bass range at high volumes.
 It's a lot worse when you select a more bass-heavy EQ which may be a deal breaker for some.
 They're a good choice for gaming, but they're not as versatile as some of the competing headsets below.
+See our recommendations for the best Xbox One gaming headsets.

 The Astro A50 is a great gaming headset with a wireless base that provides more connection options than the RIG 800LX.
 These headphones are comfortable, have low latency suitable for gaming and a good set of wireless features including dock charging with their base.
 Unfortunately, like the 800LX, they're limited to only one console unless you buy an extra base station.
 They're considerably more expensive than the Plantronics but have a better performance overall with a customizable software support.
 If you have the budget, then get the Astro A50 since they're the higher-end, better-sounding, and better-built headset but you can't replace parts of the design as easily as the modular design of the Plantronics.